sebastianortunio/BlinkIT-Analysis/README.md

 ## * Project Overview

-This project provides an end-to-end data analysis of a grocery sales dataset from BlinkIT.
-The primary goal is to address business requirements through structured data processing, KPI calculation, and data visualization.
+This project delivers a comprehensive sales analysis through a structured data science workflow designed to uncover actionable business insights.
+Utilizing a dataset of over 8,500 records, the analysis progresses through data import, exploration, cleaning, KPI calculation, and visualization.
+The objective is to support strategic decision-making by identifying key trends in product performance, outlet efficiency, and customer preferences.
+The insights gained provide valuable guidance for inventory management, marketing strategies, and outlet optimization.

 ---